sudar/posts-by-tag/readme.txt

 Posts By Tag WordPress Plugin, provides sidebar widgets which can be used to display posts from a specific set of tags in the sidebar.

 These tags can be specified in the widget or the Plugin can automatically retrieve them from the current post.
+You can also specify the tags using custom fields in the edit post of page screen.

 You can also use shortcode or template function to display the posts.